jupyterhub/jupyterhub/docs/source/getting-started.md

 ### Default behavior

 **IMPORTANT: You should not run JupyterHub without SSL encryption on a public network.**
 See [Security documentation](#security) for how to configure JupyterHub to use SSL, or put it behind SSL termination in another proxy server, such as nginx.

+---

+*Deprecation note:* Removed `--no-ssl` in version 0.7.

-JupyterHub 0.5-0.6 require extra confirmation via `--no-ssl` to allow running without SSL, but this is not needed anymore in 0.7.
+JupyterHub versions 0.5 and 0.6 require extra confirmation via `--no-ssl` to allow running without SSL. `--no-ssl` is not needed anymore in version 0.7.

+---

 To start JupyterHub in its default configuration, type the following at the command line: